-only when the designation cancels any inconsistency in the recognition and measurement that would have occurred if the asset was measured at amortized cost or at fair value through other comprehensive income.

-- In general, equity instruments shall be measured at fair value through profit or loss. - Equity instruments can be designated at the initial recognition to fair value through other comprehensive income.
-Instruments designated as aforesaid shall no longer be subject to examination for impairment and resulting profit or loss will not be transferred to profit or loss, including upon the realization. - Embedded derivatives shall not be separated from a host contract covered by the standard.
+- A debt instrument that according to the tests was measured at amortized cost or at fair value through other comprehensive income can be designated to fair value through the statements of income only when the designation cancels any inconsistency in the recognition and measurement that would have occurred if the asset was measured at amortized cost or at fair value through other comprehensive income. - In general, equity instruments shall be measured at fair value through income statement. - Equity instruments can be designated at the initial recognition to fair value through other comprehensive income.
+Instruments designated as aforesaid shall no longer be subject to examination for impairment and resulting profit or loss will not be transferred to income statement, including upon the realization. - Embedded derivatives shall not be separated from a host contract covered by the standard.
 In lieu of this, hybrid contracts would be measured in their entirety at amortized cost or at fair value, in accordance with the business model tests and contractual cash flows. - Debt instruments will be reclassified only when the entity changes its business model for managing financial assets. - Investments in equity instruments without a quoted price in an active market including derivatives of these instruments shall be measured at fair value.
 The option to measure by cost under certain circumstances has been canceled.
 At the same time, the standard notes that under specific circumstances measurement by cost may be an appropriate estimate of fair value.